 c. to comply with any further instruction from you (including by email or through our support channels) that is consistent with the Terms and this Addendum.

-3.5.
-This Addendum and the Terms are your complete and final instructions for the Processing of Personal Data as at the time this Addendum takes effect.
+3.5 This Addendum and the remainder of the Terms are your complete and final instructions for the Processing of Personal Data as at the time this Addendum takes effect.
 Any additional or alternate instructions must be agreed between us and you separately in writing.

-3.7.
-As required by Article 28(3) of the GDPR (and, if applicable, equivalent requirements of other Applicable Data Protection Laws), the nature and purpose of the Processing, the types of Personal Data and categories of Data Subjects Processed under this Addendum are set out in Schedule 1.
-We may amend Schedule 1 from time to time on written notice to you as we reasonably consider necessary to meet the requirements of the GDPR (and applicable equivalent requirements of other Applicable Data Protection Laws).
+3.7 As required by Article 28(3) of the GDPR, Article 28(3) of the UK GDPR and, if applicable, equivalent requirements of other Applicable Data Protection Laws, the nature and purpose of the Processing, the types of Personal Data and categories of Data Subjects Processed under this Addendum are set out in Schedule 1.
+We may amend Schedule 1 from time to time on written notice to you as we reasonably consider necessary to meet the requirements of Applicable Data Protection Laws.

-3.8.
-The duration of Processing is limited to the duration of the Terms.
-Our obligations in relation to Processing will continue until the Personal Data has been properly deleted or returned to you in accordance with clause 11 of this Addendum.
+3.8 The duration of Processing is limited to the duration of the Terms.
+Our obligations in relation to Processing will continue until the Personal Data has been properly deleted or returned to you in accordance with paragraph 11 of this Addendum.

 a. take reasonable steps to ensure the reliability of any of our Personnel engaged in the Processing of Personal Data;